tractatus/tractatus.github.io/docs/protocol.md

 | 2 µl | SUPERase RNase Inhibitor (20 U/μl) | AM2694, Invitrogen | 0.2 U/μl |
 | 10 µl | M-MuLV RT (100 U/μl) | P7040L, Qiagen | 5 U/μl |

+Make sure to seal the sample with parafilm and include a damp kimtech wipe so the sample doesnt dry out.
+If the sample would dry out during RT there is no point in continuing and you can throw away the sample.
+Drying out during other overnight incubations such as the phi29 RCA amplification is not .

 ### cDNA fixation `1h`

 In all of the above reactions aa-dUTP is included for subsequent crosslinking of the cDNA to free primary amines using NHS-PEG9-NHS (BSPEG9).